skybrud/sky-reveal/README.md

 ## How it works
 `Sky-reveal` uses animeJs as animation engine which handles initial state and animations from and to height.
 If the animation is to open `sky-reveal` it calculate auto height in pixel and animate towards this value and on completion set `height: auto` which will make the container responsive. if closing it will use the computed property `min-height` on `.sky-reveal`.
-`Sky-window` handles resize listening by using RxJS and will on resize end update and recalculate animeJs instances.

 # Credits